PowerToChange/com.powertochange.powertochangesurvey/README.md

     1. Click the Webform tab
     1. Click *edit* to the right of the respective field
     1. Disable *Enforce Permissions* in the *Filter* field group.

+1. Follow these steps if you want to control the position or visibility of field labels:
+    1. Click the Webform tab
+    1. Click *edit* to the right of the respective field
+    1. In the *Label display* select box, choose the desired value

 1. Click the *View* tab to access the form